Burgestrand/Hallon/README.markdown

 -----------------
 Hallon uses [semantic versioning](http://semver.org) as of v0.0.0.
-As long as Hallon stays at major version 0, no guarantees of backwards-compatibility are made.
-CHANGELOG will be kept up to date with the different versions.
+As long as Hallon stays at major version 0, no guarantees of backwards-compatibility are made. `CHANGELOG.md` will be kept up to date with the different versions.

 License
 -------